lumapps/commit-message-validator/README.md

 - **refactor**: A code change that neither fixes a bug or adds a feature
 - **test**: Adding missing tests or correcting existing tests
 - **chore**: Changes to the build process or auxiliary tools and libraries such as distribution generation
-- **revert**: Reverts a previous commit

 ### Scope

 The scope could be anything specifying place of the commit change.
 For example `notification', 'dropdown', etc.
 The scope must be written in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles).

-If the commit reverts a previous commit, it should contains the reverted commit SHA1.

 ### Subject